+Wondering how long do points stay on your license in NY?
 As in all other states, drivers who violate traffic laws are given a citation.
-The state of New York also adds points to their driving record.
+New York state also adds points to their driving record which will usually affect their insurance rates.
 Points can add up if a driver commits multiple traffic violations.
-The Driver Violation Point System (DVPS) allows the DMV to keep accurate records of driver infractions.
+The points count on your DMV record for 18 months from the violation date.
+The Driver Violation Point System (DVPS) allows the New York state DMV to keep accurate records of driver infractions as well as insurance companies.

-By keeping records, the DMV can monitor drivers that are considered high-risk.
-Those who operate vehicles in the state of New York are allotted a maximum number of points before the DMV takes further action beyond a traffic citation or point accumulation.
+By keeping records, the DMV can monitor drivers that are considered high-risk and also may be eligible to take an insurance reduction course.
+Those who operate vehicles in the New York state are allotted a maximum number of points before the DMV takes further action beyond a traffic citation or point accumulation.
 In this case, the maximum number of points a driver can amass is 11.
+If you have more than 6 points on your record withing 18 months, you must pay a driver responsibility assessment fee.

 How Are Points Calculated?